 - Character support across multiple languages with built-in, network-standard GSM and Unicode characters and emojis ensures that messages display as you’ve intended — whether you’re reaching customers in China, the United States, or Yemen.

-- Multiple sender IDs support allows you to use long codes (i.e. local phone numbers), short codes, toll-free, and alphanumeric formats.
+- Multiple sender ID support allows you to use long codes, toll-free numbers, short codes, and alphanumeric sender IDs.
 Your provider should help you figure out which format is right for your business case.

-- Long message concatenation prevents long texts from being sent as groups of shorter texts by automatically concatenating them.
+- Long message concatenation prevents long texts from arriving at receivers in multiple parts by automatically concatenating them.

 - Delivery report notifications allow you to track real-time delivery data from your messages and measure the performance of each SMS campaign you send.

-- Message queuing reduces the amount of work you have to do per SMS campaign and allows you to send multiple messages in a single API request.
-Your provider should ensure that you match throughput recommendations from your downstream carrier.
+- Message queuing reduces the amount of work you have to do per SMS campaign and lets you send multiple messages in a single API request.
+Your provider should ensure that you follow the throughput recommendations of your downstream carrier.

-If you find an SMS provider that offers these five features, you’re well on your way to ensuring that messages reach customers at the right time, are delivered to the right person, and effectively communicate your intended message.
+If you find an SMS provider that offers these five features, you’re well on your way to ensuring that messages reach customers as intended.

-Today’s customers care more and more about information security.
-With regular news of data breaches, 69% of consumers think that companies are vulnerable to cyberattacks, and only 25% think that companies handle sensitive data well.
-It’s imperative that your SMS provider help you keep customer information secure.
+69% of consumers think that companies are vulnerable to cyberattacks, and only 25% think that companies handle sensitive data well.
+Your SMS provider must be able to help you keep customer information secure.

 Local carrier rules change by location.
-You need an SMS provider who will help ensure you’re in compliance using built-in local, regulatory, and data support.
-This SMS API provider should also offer the following:
+You need an SMS provider that helps ensure you’re in compliance.
+The SMS API provider should also offer

 - Purging and protection of sensitive data.
-Your provider shouldn’t store message details that contain sensitive, identifiable customer information, like phone numbers.
+Your provider shouldn’t store message details that contain sensitive, identifiable customer information, including phone numbers.

 - Smart rate limiting.
-Every country has its own regulations around SMS messaging.
-Your provider should help you navigate and comply with each country’s messaging frequency limits and throughput regulations per source number.
+Every country has regulations around SMS messaging.
+Your provider should help you understand and comply with each country’s per-number messaging frequency limits and throughput regulations.

-These three compliance measures—combined with the expertise of your SMS API provider—help to ensure that your SMS message communications meet relevant regulations and reach your customers without issue.
+These three compliance measures, combined with the expertise of your SMS API provider, help to ensure that your SMS communications meet relevant regulations and reach your customers without issue.

-No matter where on the globe you and your customers are located, your SMS API provider should guarantee fast, global delivery with a quality-based routing engine that integrates with other features and selects the best delivery route based on historic performance data.
+No matter where you and your customers are located, your SMS API provider should guarantee fast, global delivery with a quality-based routing engine that integrates with other features and selects the best delivery route based on historical performance data.

 But that’s not all.
-Look for the following delivery features when assessing a new primary or secondary provider:
+Look for these other delivery features when assessing an SMS API provider: